Proprietary Trading – Pros And Cons (A Personal Experience – Prop Trading Strategies)

 How do proprietary traders get paid?

-The prop firms mentioned in this article distributes money based on the performance in your sub-account.
+The prop firms mentioned in this article distribute money based on the performance in your sub-account.
 In the agreement, this is mostly labeled as “services”.
 It’s solely your own profits and losses that determine if you get paid or not.
 You are not given any salary or fees for your “services” if you are a remote trader.
+Furthermore, any gains are most likely NOT treated as capital gains but as services for being self-employed.

 Why be a proprietary trader?

-A second reason is leverage.
+A second reason for becoming a prop trader is leverage.
 If you are a retail trader you are limited by strict rules, while a prop firm can give you “endless” leverage.
 It’s an agreement between you and the management of the prop firm.
 This is, of course, a huge advantage for traders with small accounts.
-As a retail client you face restrictions:
+As a retail client, you face restrictions:

 Retail vs. proprietary trading